mwojnars/hypertag/core/README_draft.md

 of the resulting document - the DOM (Document Object Model) - for example, to manipulate the DOM tree before it gets rendered.
 In such case, the client should call `Hypertag.translate()` and then `render()` on the resulting DOM tree.

+`hypertag.html` module defines Hypertag's built-in tags for HTML.
+For every HTML tag, there are two corresponding Hypertag tags in hypertag.html, one written in lowercase, and another one in uppercase.
+For example, for HTML tag <div>, there are `%div` and `%DIV` hypertags defined.
+The behavior of lowercase and uppercase variant is the same.
+Programmers can choose what variant they prefer in a script.

+`HyperHTML` is a predefined runtime that imports all built-in HTML tags upon startup.

 **Environment** ... **context** consisting of any python objects can be provided ...